 - Be caring, yet direct, in your suggestion that counseling will be useful.
 Except in emergencies, it is also important to allow the student to accept or refuse counseling.

-- Suggest that the student call to make an appointment.
-Give the Counseling Center phone number (410-617-2273) and location (Humanities Center, one flight up in the turret).
+- Suggest that the student call our office, stop by our office or use our online scheduling option.
+Give the Counseling Center phone number (410-617-2273) and location (Humanities Center 150, one flight up in the turret).

 - In an immediate emergency (recent loss, sexual assault, or indication of risk to self or others): call the counseling center for crisis consultation and walk the student over to the Counseling Center.

 - Remind the student that our services are FREE AND CONFIDENTIAL.